Generator-Based Fuzzers with Type-Based Targeted Mutation: Motivating Example

 Making targeted mutations necessitates understanding which parts of the FCI need modification.
 Directing GBF fuzzers is especially challenging because of the lack of mapping between the FCI and the program's input.
-Although heavyweight techniques such as taint analysis, symbolic execution, or certain dataflow analyses can be employed to trace the propagation of the FCI (Fuzzer Chosen Input) to the program's input, this process is often complex and resource-intensive, potentially impacting the fuzzer's performance.
+Although heavyweight techniques such as taint analysis, symbolic execution, or certain dataflow analyses can be employed to trace the propagation of the FCI within the program, this process is often complex and resource-intensive, potentially impacting the fuzzer's performance.
 Additionally, there are scenarios where conducting such analyses may not be feasible due to the presence of heterogeneous languages and systems.
 For example, it is not easy to track FCI that is going out to a file system.